-"The BMW M6 is astonishingly fast, but there's no hiding the fact that you can get the same thrills for less."
+"The BMW M6 is astonishingly fast, but there's no hiding the fact that you can get the same thrills for less money."

 MPG, running costs & CO2

 As you’d imagine with a £90,000+ super-coupe, the BMW M6 is far from cheap to run.
-Taxing the car will cost £490 per year, fuel (around 25mpg if you're lucky) and insurance will all burn a hole in your pocket, and that's before taking into consideration consumables like tyres, brakes and servicing.
+Taxing the car will cost £490 per year, fuel (around 25mpg if you're lucky) and insurance will both burn a hole in your pocket, and that’s before taking into consideration consumables like tyres, brakes and servicing.
 Depreciation will be a big hit, too – with the M6 predicted to lose over 50 per cent of its value in just three years.